(Initiative I-180, I-184 & I-187 Author & Website Developer)

 Upon moving to Helena in 1999, John served as the produce manager of the Real Food Market.
 In addition to the joys of working with fresh fruits and veggies, he also gained an appreciation for the hard work of local organic producers and a greater understanding of the reliance of agriculture on the natural environment, including climate.

 After eight years at the state as a Medicaid program officer, John is currently semi-retired (sort of), working half-time for the local Area Agency on Aging.
-He looks forward to helping get the 80% by 2050 Initiative passed; and hopefully get in plenty of cross-country skiing this winter – let it snow!
+He looks forward to continued support of the 80% by 2034 Initiative; and hopefully he’ll get in plenty of cross-country skiing this winter – let it snow!

 Information on other team members will be added here as this site is developed.